 If not, you need to get active shooter training as soon as possible.
 Read on to explore why active shooter training is important, and how you can prepare to handle the incident if it ever occurs:

-Why Active Shooter Training Is Important
+Why Active Shooter Training for Hospitals Is Critical

 Hospitals and other healthcare facilities are usually available to the public 24/7, which means that literally, anyone can get in.
 This makes it quite easy for an active shooter to gain access, and potentially cause extreme harm.